vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 is this?
 Tell me and explain, O treasure-house of grace\! \(3\) \(RCM 1 C46.2–3, tr̥ Hill\)

-More pedestrian as we are, our answer differs from that of the prince of sages, Yāj˜

-navalkya; we will look for the origin of this doctrine to the beginnings of the Rāma bhakti  in northern India in the 11th and 12th centuries aḍ This new form of devotion that envisaged the hero of the Rāmāyaṇa as the highest form and
+More pedestrian as we are, our answer differs from that of the prince of sages, Yājñavalkya; we will look for the origin of this doctrine to the beginnings of the Rāma bhakti  in northern India in the 11th and 12th centuries aḍ This new form of devotion that envisaged the hero of the Rāmāyaṇa as the highest form and

 manifestation of Viṣṇu was from the start, it would seem, intrinsically linked to the cult of the divine Name.
 Tulsī reports the outcome of the development in which Name and God became equated: the Name of Rāma is the supreme